By Layne Alfred, Marketing Associate

 So, why is it important for businesses to acknowledge this shift?
 Here are just a couple reasons:

-IT and OT convergence and cooperation are more important now than ever before.
+Cooperation between IT and business operations is more important now than ever before.

 Content services promotes a strong relationship between these two.
-Rather than IT in the driver’s seat deciding how the business should manage content, the power is shifting more towards operations to help drive innovation in the way they operate.
-Imagine a spectrum that illustrates the level of technological decision-making with IT on the left and OT on the right.
+Rather than IT in the driver’s seat deciding how the business should manage content, the power is shifting more towards business operations to help drive innovation.
+Imagine a spectrum that illustrates the level of technological decision-making with IT on the left and business units on the right.
 The marker is closer to the middle of the spectrum than it has ever been.
-Since operations are now looking to technology to meet business needs, both sides of the house need to work together to understand each other’s objectives in order to find the solutions that are best for the entire organization.
+Since operations are now looking to technology and IT solutions to meet business needs, both sides of the house need to work together to understand each other’s objectives in order to find the solutions that are best for the entire organization.

 Multiple content services repositories and platforms that serve different functions.